slicex-ai/elm/README.md

 - **HuggingFace** (access ELM Model cards, code & app from HF): https://huggingface.co/slicexai

 ## ELM-v0.1 Model Release
 This repository contains code to run our ELM models.
-The current ELM model `elm-v0.1` was pre-trained (an intermediate checkpoint was used) and then instruction fine-tuned for downstream tasks.
+The current ELM model `elm-v0.1` (named _Rambutan_) was pre-trained (an intermediate checkpoint was used) and then instruction fine-tuned for downstream tasks.

 Models are located in the `models` folder.
 ELM models in this repository comes in three sizes (elm-1.0, elm-0.75 and elm-0.25) and supports the following use-cases.
 - news_classification